gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/reading-test-scores.md

 What is the range between the maximum and minimum predicted reading score on the test set?

-Exercise 17

-&nbsp;Numerical Response&nbsp;

-Explanation

-We can obtain the predictions with:

-predTest = predict(lmScore, newdata=pisaTest)

-From summary(predTest), we see that the maximum predicted reading score is 637.7, and the minimum predicted score is 353.2.
-Therefore, the range is 284.5.

-CheckShow Answer

 ## Problem 4.2 - Test set SSE and RMSE

 What is the sum of squared errors (SSE) of lmScore on the testing set?

-Exercise 18

-&nbsp;Numerical Response&nbsp;

-Explanation

-This can be calculated with sum((predTest-pisaTest$readingScore)^2).

 What is the root-mean squared error (RMSE) of lmScore on the testing set?

-Exercise 19

-&nbsp;Numerical Response&nbsp;

-Explanation

-This can be calculated with sqrt(mean((predTest-pisaTest$readingScore)^2)).

-CheckShow Answer

 ## Problem 4.3 - Baseline prediction and test-set SSE

 What is the predicted test score used in the baseline model?
 Remember to compute this value using the training set and not the test set.

-Exercise 20

-&nbsp;Numerical Response&nbsp;

-Explanation

-This can be computed with:

-baseline = mean(pisaTrain$readingScore)

 What is the sum of squared errors of the baseline model on the testing set?
 HINT: We call the sum of squared errors for the baseline model the total sum of squares (SST).

-Exercise 21

-&nbsp;Numerical Response&nbsp;

-Explanation

-This can be computed with sum((baseline-pisaTest$readingScore)^2).

-CheckShow Answer

 ## Problem 4.4 - Test-set R-squared

 What is the test-set R-squared value of lmScore?

-Exercise 22

-&nbsp;Numerical Response&nbsp;

-Explanation

-The test-set R^2 is defined as 1-SSE/SST, where SSE is the sum of squared errors of the model on the test set and SST is the sum of squared errors of the baseline model.
-For this model, the R^2 is then computed to be 1-5762082/7802354.

-CheckShow Answer

 - {{% resource_link "d3823600-300c-0300-0e79-696e835f8f2f" "Back: Assignment 2" %}}
 - {{% resource_link "d64b9247-3ae1-fb23-50f1-b27dc8fbde0b" "Continue: Detecting Flu Epidemics via Search Engine Query Data" %}}